Collectivity of Saint Martin: Politics and government

 The new governance structure befitting an overseas collectivity took effect on 15 July 2007 with the first session of the Territorial Council (Conseil territorial).
 This is a unicameral body of 23 members, with elections held every five years.
 The first President of the Territorial Council was Louis-Constant Fleming, however on 25 July 2008 Fleming resigned after being sanctioned by the Conseil d'État for one year over problems with his 2007 election campaign.
 On 7 August, Frantz Gumbs was elected as President of the Territorial Council.
 However, his election was declared invalid on 10 April 2009 and Daniel Gibbs appointed as Acting President of the Territorial Council on 14 April 2009.
 Gumbs was re-elected on 5 May 2009.

-The Chief of State is the President of France (currently Emmanuel Macron), who is represented locally by a Prefect appointed by him/her on the advice of the Minister of the Interior (France).
+The Chief of State is the President of France (currently Emmanuel Macron), who is represented locally by a Prefect appointed on the advice of the Minister of the Interior (France).
 The current Prefect is Sylvie Feucher.
 Saint Martin elects one member to the French Senate, and one to the French National Assembly (note that the latter post is shared with Saint Barthélemy).

 Before 2007, Saint Martin was coded as GP (Guadeloupe) in ISO 3166-1.
 In October 2007, it received the ISO 3166-1 code MF (alpha-2 code), MAF (alpha-3 code), and 663 (numeric code).

-There currently exists a movement in Saint Martin aiming for the unification of island of Saint Martin, which has its own flag.
+There currently exists a movement in Saint Martin aiming for the unification of the island of Saint Martin, which has its own flag.